Adventure Cook Islands - Scuba diving in Rarotonga and hire

 We are flexible in choosing the best dive sites for the day because we keep our boat on the trailer.
 As we launch the boat close to the dive sites, we can access all dive sites around Rarotonga within a few minutes boat ride.
 There are five boat passages (gaps in the reef) on Rarotonga.
 We use three of the passages regularly: Avatiu in the North (main harbour of Rarotonga), Rutaki in the South and Avana in the East.

 Our dive boat is extremely durable and stable.
 It is a New Zealand made custom built 5.5 metre Stabi-Craft aluminium pontoon boat and handles even very rough sea conditions.
 The vessel is equipped with two Yamaha 50 HP outboards for extra safety and power when needed.
 Our dive boat carries oxygen, first aid kit, life jackets, flares, radio and mobile phone, as well as drinking water on all our Cook Islands dive trips.

-We use back roll entries to enter the water.
-We take off the gear in the water before getting into the boat.
-This means you do not have to climb up with the gear on.
-We lift the gear into the boat for you.
-Getting back into the boat is done either over the side, or for the lazy ones, the boat has a ladder on the stern.
+To enter the water we use back roll entries.
+We take off the gear in the water before getting back into the boat.
+This means you do not have to climb up with the gear on and we lift the gear into the boat for you.
+Getting back into the boat is done either over the side, or, for the lazy ones, the boat has a ladder at the stern.

 All our staff members are experienced and qualified skippers as well as experienced divemasters or instructors.